Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Concluding Remarks and Future Directions

-In a multi-agent online environment with bandit feedback, the most sensible choice for an agent who is oblivious to the presence of others (or who are conservative), is to deploy an optimal no-regret learning algorithm.
+In a multi-agent online environment with bandit feedback, the most sensible choice for a player who is oblivious to the presence of others (or who are conservative), is to deploy an optimal no-regret learning algorithm.
 With this in mind, we investigate the long-run behavior of individual optimal regularized no-regret learning policies.
-We show that, in strongly monotone games, the joint actions of all players converge to a (necessarily) unique Nash equilibrium, and the rate of convergence matches the optimal rates of \textit{single-agent}, stochastic convex optimization up to log factors.
-We conduct extensive experiments using Cournot competition, Kelly auction, and distributed regularized logistic regression problems, the results demonstrate the superiority of our algorithm in practice.
-Our work thus settles an open problem and contributes to the broad landscape of bandit game-theoretical learning by identifying the first doubly optimal bandit learning algorithm, in that it achieves (up to log factors) both optimal regret in the single-agent learning and optimal last-iterate convergence rate in the multi-agent learning.
-Future work includes the extension to a fully decentralized setting where the players' updates need not be synchronous and applications of our algorithms to online decision-making problems in practice.
+We show that, in strongly monotone games, the joint actions of all players converge to a (necessarily) unique Nash equilibrium, and the rate of convergence matches the lower bound established in~\citet{Shamir-2013-Complexity} up to log factors.
+We conduct the experiments using Cournot competition and Kelly auction, the numerical results evidence our main results on the convergence property of our algorithm (cf. Theorem~\ref{Thm:last-iterate-perfect}).

+Our work settles an open problem and contributes to the landscape of bandit game-theoretical learning by identifying the first doubly optimal bandit learning algorithm, in that it achieves (up to log factors) both optimal regret in the single-agent learning and optimal last-iterate convergence rate in the multi-agent learning.
+Future works include the design of a fully decentralized bandit learning algorithm where the players' updates need not be synchronous and the applications of our algorithms to online decision-making problems in practice.